Bandae/BEAM-C/README.md

 ### Other to do's:
 - allow multiple items in one node
 - errors in dom instead of alerts
-- unify data in node objects (ex. 'fy' on both supports and forces); Split forces into fy/fx right after adding node
+- ✅<s>unify data in node objects (ex. 'fy' on both supports and forces); Split forces into fy/fx right after adding node</s>